Our Beneficiaries

 Given that low adult literacy levels both cause and result from increased indicators of intersectional disadvantage – including poverty, learning disabilities, unemployment and poor health – we are specifically working with partners and in local authority areas that have high levels of disadvantage amongst their populations.

-Our programmes are currently taking place in the London boroughs of Hackney, Tower Hamlets, Southwark and Westminster, which have higher than UK and London averages across several key indicators for poverty, including out-of-work benefit claimants, children and adults living below the national poverty line, employment inequity and those living in insecure housing (Trust for London, 2022).
-The overwhelming majority of our beneficiaries are from minority ethnic communities, and more than 80% are female.
+Our programmes are currently taking place in the London boroughs of Camden, Hackney, Islington, Lambeth, Newham, Southwark, Tower Hamlets, and Westminster, all of which have higher than UK and London averages across several key indicators for poverty, including out-of-work benefit claimants, children and adults living below the national poverty line, employment inequity and those living in insecure housing.

 Join us in